Tanujarora100/Devops-Interview-Notes/Apache-Spark/Deployment-Modes.md

 ### Client Mode

-- In Client mode, ==the driver runs on the same machine where you submit the Spark job.==
+- In Client mode, **the driver runs on the same machine where you submit the Spark job.**
 	- This is the default mode and is ideal for development, testing, or working with small datasets on your local machine.
 - **Benefits:**
     - Simple to set up